-Additional information including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and, options to purchase securities where applicable, is contained in the Corporation's Management Proxy Circular to be dated July 6, 2011 and prepared in connection with the Annual and Special Meeting of Shareholders of the Corporation, to be held on August 4, 2011.
+Additional information including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and, options to purchase securities where applicable, is contained in the Corporation's Management Proxy Circular dated June 29, 2012 and prepared in connection with the Annual Meeting of Shareholders of the Corporation, to be held on August 2, 2012.
 Additional information is provided in the Corporation's comparative consolidated financial statements and management, discussion and analysis for its most recently completed fiscal year.